 The key to managing this busy season is knowing how to avoid holiday stress before it can start.
 Too often, though, it sneaks up on us.
-One day you’re sipping cocoa and humming along with Christmas carols while wrapping gifts by the fire, and the next you’re hip-checking the little old lady who was about to reach for the last must-have toy on the shelf.
+One day you’re sipping cocoa and wrapping gifts by the fire, and the next you’re hip-checking some little old lady who was about to reach for the last must-have toy on the shelf.

-The answer is simple: in this Pinterest-ing world we live in, the pressure to create a picture-perfect holiday for our family is overwhelming.
-We’re urged to make DIY Christmas decor, thoughtfully handmade gifts, home-baked sweets, and treats.
-We’re told gifts shouldn’t just be wrapped; they should coordinate with our home decor and, if you’re really into it, should reflect a unique theme every year.
+In this Pinterest-ing world in which we live, there’s enormous pressure to create a picture-perfect holiday.
+We’re urged to make DIY Christmas decor, thoughtfully handmade gifts, and home-baked treats.
+We’re told gifts shouldn’t just be wrapped; they should coordinate with our home decor, too.

 How To Avoid Holiday Stress